n-genesis/finxact-json-vscode/README.md

 ```

 #### BLANK.json
-This file can also be used for a base for create a custom template.
+This file can also be used as a base for create a new template.
 ```
     "$schema": "http://json-schema.org/draft-04/schema#",
          "id": "",